IGS Executive Board

 ERFS Team Lead

 Hello!
 I’m Madi Bauman, team lead for the Emergency Respiratory Filtration System (ERFS) Team within the IGS enterprise.
-As a fourth year biomedical engineering student, I have been able to learn a lot through the past four semesters and I have been involved with this project from the first iteration.
-This summer I was able to grow my technical expertise and teamwork skills throughout my internship with Ecolab.
+As a fourth-year biomedical engineering student, I have been able to learn a lot over the past four semesters, and I have been involved with this project from the first iteration.
+This summer, I was able to grow my technical expertise and teamwork skills throughout my internship with Ecolab.
 I am excited to continue working on a project that will improve conditions for people in urgent situations.

 Karenine Ornevil